NaturalCycles/js-lib/readme.md

 All these commands will skip type-checking for speed (`ts-node -T`).
 Instead, type-checking is done via `tsc-scripts` as a part of `build`

-- `tsn`: short alias for `ts-node` with additional parameters:
-  `-r tsconfig-paths/register -r dotenv/config`
-- `tsn-script`: like `tsn` but for running scripts inside `./scripts` folder, will use `./scripts/tsconfig.json` (file will be auto-generated in not present).
+- `tsn`: short alias for `ts-node` with additional parameters `-r tsconfig-paths/register -r dotenv/config`.
+Will use `./scripts/tsconfig.json` (file will be auto-generated in not present).

 #### Other commands